eternal-engineer/vuepress-blog-boilerplate/src/blog/a-philosophy-of-software-design.md

     - If a new variable needs to be added, it can be added to the context
     - Contexts are not necessarily thread safe.
 The best possible way is to make variables/objects in context to be immutable

+## Chapter Eight - Pull Complexity Downwards

+_Nothing worthy of noting here_

+## Chapter Nine - Better together or better apart

+_Given two pieces of functionality, should they be implemented in the same place, or should their implementations be separated_

+- large number of simpler components does not necessarily mean a better system.
+It is hard to keep track of all those components and even harder to find which one to use when the need arises
+  - poor subdivision might even result into dependencies and duplication

+**Bringing Together**

+- bring together if the information is shared
+- bring together if it will result into a better interface
+- bring together to eliminate duplication
+  - shared information is not necessarily repitition.
+A piece of information might be split but not repeated.
+We need to handle both cases

+**Conjoined Methods**
+it should be possible to understand each method independently. if you can't understand the implementation of one method without understand the implementation of the other, it's a red flag.

+## Chapter Ten - Define errors out of existence

+_Exception handling is one of the worst sources of complexity in software systems_

+TLDR: exceptions happen because of special cases.
+There are not many good ways of handling exceptions.
+We should just strive to reduce them.
+In many cases, the semantics of operations can be modified so that the normal behavior handles all situations and there is no exceptional condition to report.

+**Handling Exceptions**

+- move forward and complete the execution in spite of the exception
+- halt the execution and report the exception upwards
+  - _aborting can be complicated because at the time of abort the system might have been in an incosistent state_
+- Exception can occurs while handling exceptions :facepalm
+- Exception handling is really hard to test because by definitions these are exceptions and hard to reproduce in a test environment
+- since exception occurs very rarely, a large amount of production is never run. so the reliability of that code is always in execution.
+- **The execeptions thrown by the class are a part of it's interace**
+- classes with a lot of exceptions are complex that the ones with fewer and are shallower

+### Reducing the number of exceptions

+**Define errors out of existence**

+- fail as less as possible.
+For example, idemptotent API's for creating resources, code to delete API's shouldn't throw an error if the file doesen't exist.

+**Exception Masking**

+- Handle exception where it occurs.
+Very often the upper layers are rarely aware of the downstream exception.
+Methods such as retries, eventual consistency helps.

+**Exception Aggregation**

+- The idea behind exception aggregation is to handle many exeptions with a single piece of code; rather than writing distinct handlers for many individual exceptions, handle them all in one place with a single handler

+* if a system processes a series of requests, it's useful to define an exception that aborts the current request, cleans up the systems state, and continue with the next request.
+The exception is caught in a single place near the top of the system's request handling loop
+* This exception can be thrown at any time in the processing of the request to abort the request.
+Different subclasses of this excpetion can be defined for different conditions.

+* Exception aggregation works best if an exception propagates several layers up the stack before being handled.
+This allows more exceptions from more methods to be handled in the same place.

+* Exception aggregation replaces several special-purpose mechanisms, each tailored for a particular situation, with a single general-purpose mechanism that can handle multiple situations